brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 Once you are done (at least all 'required' items must be provided), please delete the "Guidelines" section and add a comment saying 'Hi @Brainhack-Global/project-monitors: my project is ready!'
 Thank you!

 After step 1 (issue submitted), we will assign a 'project monitor' from the event that you will be attending to follow your submission.
+Once the submission is approved by the 'project monitor', they will add the label 'Website ready' and it will appear on https://brainhack.org/global2020/projects page.
+Note that you can always update your issue and your page on the website will change accordingly.

 If at any time you need help or anything is unclear, please add a comment and ping your project monitor.
 Our team is here to help! -->

 ## Project info